OasisLMF/ODS_OpenExposureData/OpenResultsData/Docs/WorkedExamples/README.md

 	* Quantile PLT “QPLT”
 * **Average Loss Table** “ALT” – containing Average Annual losses (AAL’s)
 * **Exceedance Probability Table** “EPT” with variant;
-	* Per Sample Exceedance Probability Table
+	* Per Sample Exceedance Probability Table "PSEPT"

 ALT and EPT reports are derived from ELTs and PLTs and represent higher statistical summaries of the more detailed ELTs and PLTs.